pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 ''Say Alice, Bob, and Charlie have access to different resources *a*, *b*, and *c*.
 Say Alice wants *b*, Bob wants *c* and Charlie wants *a*, but they do not know each other, nor do they trust each other.
-By-the-way those *a*, *b* and *c* can be anything, e.g *a* the ability to give maths lessons, *b* some barrel of beer, and *c* coins from a certain currency.
+By the way those *a*, *b* and *c* can be anything, e.g *a* the ability to give maths lessons, *b* some barrel of beer, and *c* coins from a certain currency.
 Finally, say Alice, Bob and Charlie have an iPhone, Android, or whatever Smart Phone in their pockets.
 Using Secure eXchange Protocols on their Smart Phones, they should be able to quickly declare their resources and needs on virtual ad hoc markets, which in turn should detect and propose the obvious deal between them.
 If the three of